 For More Information

 You can store a copy of a health care directive online – visit the website to learn more.
-Founded by Dr. Joseph Barmakian in 1996, the U.S. Living Will Registry is a privately held organization that electronically stores advance directives, organ donor information and emergency contact information, and makes them available to health care providers across the country 24 hours a day through an automated system.
+Founded by Dr. Joseph Barmakian in 1996, the U.S. Advance Care Plan Registry is a privately held organization that electronically stores advance directives, organ donor information and emergency contact information, and makes them available to health care providers across the country 24 hours a day through an automated system.

 Who Gets Grandma’s Yellow Pie Plate?

 Everyone has personal belongings such as wedding photographs, a baseball glove or a yellow pie plate that contain meaning for them and for other family members.
 This website provides people with practical information about the inheritance of personal property.
 The University of Minnesota Extension Service provides unbiased, research-based education as an outreach arm of the University of Minnesota.

 The information provided here is not meant to be a substitute for professional legal advice.
 These tips are from lawyers, insurance agents and people who have shared real-life advice; always check with a lawyer, or appropriate professional you trust before making any legal or decisions.

 A special thank you to the industry professionals, lawyers, insurance agents and families who gave us their time, insight and real-life advice.

 Photo Credit: Melinda Gimpel